Overcliff Undercliff Track in Wentworth Falls

 Undercliff Track

-The views of the valley on your left are pretty impressive too, and even though you’re walking quite close to the edge of the cliff, the path is very safe and comfortable.
+The views of the valley on your left are pretty impressive too, and even though you’re walking quite close to the edge of the cliff, the path is safe and comfortable.

 3. Overcliff Track